tom-seddon/acorn_mos_disassembly/README.md

 Type `make` from the root of the working copy.

-The build process is supposed to be silent when there are no errors, but some versions of make might print a load of stuff about entering and leaving the directory.
+The build process is supposed to be silent when there are no errors and when the output matches the original ROMs.
+Some versions of make might print a load of stuff about entering and leaving the directory.

 ## build output